jhm1909/claj/README.md

 # Copy Link and Join v2 (CLaJ v2)
-This system allow you to play with your friends just by creating a room, copy the link, send it to your friends.
+This system allow you to play with your friends just by creating a room, copy the link, send it to your friends. <br>
+In fact it's pretty much the same thing as Hamachi, but in a Mindustry mod.

 This is a bundled, reworked and optimized version of the [CLaJ server](https://github.com/xzxADIxzx/Copy-Link-and-Join) and the [xzxADIxzx's Scheme-Size mod](https://github.com/xzxADIxzx/Scheme-Size), with only the CLaJ feature.